 Magnificent Bastard: Grace O'Connor.
 She turns the entirety of Macross Galaxy into a Hive Mind with herself as the Queen, infiltrates Macross Frontier without even bothering to use an alias or hide her cybernetic implants, killed a little girl's parents for revenge on her family, then had said little girl live on the streets as a beggar for her pure enjoyment, then infects her with the V-type virus which would slowly kill her, then turned little girl into the into a pop idol, solely to use her fame and fold-wave-producing voice for her own benefit (then dumped her the second that a superior replacement was found), manipulated Brera into kidnapping and brainwashing his own sister against his will, completely out-maneuvered co-conspirator Leon Mishima, died twice without casting suspicion on herself, and finally achieves her goal of becoming a Super Dimensional Being: The Verse's equivalent of a god.
 And she does the whole thing while rocking the sexy office lady/librarian look, which provides no real measurable effect, but is probably worth style points.

 Also Leon, who working with Grace and murders the good president.
-He even makes fun of the Love Triangle after seeing how heartbroken Ranka was at how Sheryl and Alto seem to be getting close together, and right before Arresting Sheryl.
-Did I mention that Alto was injured and wheelchair bound in this scene?
+He even makes fun of the Love Triangle in the movies after seeing how heartbroken Ranka was at how Sheryl and Alto seem to be getting close together, and right before ordering NUN troops to arrest Sheryl.
+Did I mention that Alto was injured and wheelchair bound in this scene while being restrained?
 You're going to taunt a guy in a wheelchair and a sad little girl?

 How Grace got her Fan Nickname is a significant case.
 Grace never says the name, but she happened to grope her breasts anyway, and everyone happened to remember Sheryl's infamous scene introducing "Hopes and Dreams", and since Grace is EVIL, it was inverted: "Despairs and Nightmares"